Donating “to science”

 Several months later, my oldest sibling received a letter from the instructor of Human Gross Anatomy at the Indiana University School of Medicine – Northwest.
 From the letter:

 Your beloved mother bequeathed her body for use in anatomical education.
 Anne’s gifts to my students, myself and our faculty and staff are many; her gift of “self” is the most profound gift that any person can give.
 We have learned much and continue to learn from Anne.
-Your mother will touch lives of the thousands of people that we serve.
+Your mother will touch the lives of the thousands of people that we serve.

 This letter was an invitation to the school’s annual Service of Thanksgiving & Remembrance of Our Donors.
 Four of Anne’s children attended this service.
 It was powerful and moving.
 There were prayers and readings.
 But there was also the opportunity for the four students who worked with Mom to tell us what they learned.